DFU_PAN OTA Upgrade User Guide

 {

-"mac": "required",
+"mac": "Required",

-"model": "required",
+"model": "Required",

-"solution": "required",
+"solution": "Required",

-"version": "required",
+"version": "Required",

-"ota_version": "required",
+"ota_version": "Required",

-"screen_width": "optional",
+"screen_width": "Optional",

-"screen_height": "optional",
+"screen_height": "Optional",

-"flash_type": "optional",
+"flash_type": "Optional",

-"chip_id": "required"
+"chip_id": "Required"

 }

-Note: The solution and model fields should preferably be consistent with the folder structure.
-For example, if the folder structure is "https://xxx.xxx.com/v2/xiaozhi/SF32LB52_ULP_NOR_TFT_CO5300/sf32lb52-lchspi-ulp?chip_id=%s&version=latest"
+Note: The solution, model fields should preferably match the folder names, such as folder structure "https://xxx.xxx.com/v2/xiaozhi/SF32LB52_ULP_NOR_TFT_CO5300/sf32lb52-lchspi-ulp?chip_id=%s&version=latest"

 3.2 Version Check Process